 If your TPS expires, your legal status will go back to what it was before.
-You can apply to change your status or you can leave the United States.
-This is called adjusting your status.
+You can apply to change your status, or you can leave the United States.

 What can I do?

-Until there is a decision, you can keep updated on all new information.
-You can learn about your options if TPS expires, and prepare yourself and your family for your next step.
+Keep updated on all new information.
+You can learn about your options if TPS expires and prepare yourself and your family for your next step.